SpokaneTech/SpokanePythonUserGroup/docs/index.md

 # Spokane Python User Group

-Welcome to home of the Spokane Python User Group, Spokane's premiere local Python group!
+Welcome to home of the Spokane Python User Group (_SPUG_), Spokane's premiere local Python user group!
 We have a wide range of topics all related to Python, Web Development, and Open Source technology.
 We try to meet on the 3rd Tuesday each month.

 All meetings are free, and we encourage everyone to participate and get involved and help grow the Python community.
 We're currently meeting online-only due to COVID-19.
 We try to base our meetings from attendee suggestions.
 If you have an idea for a topic that you would like to see (or present), please let the organizers know!

-Our meetups are managed through [meetup.com](https://www.meetup.com/Python-Spokane/).
+Our meetups events are managed on [https://www.meetup.com/Python-Spokane/](https://www.meetup.com/Python-Spokane/).

 ---